maxonary/convitelist/README.md

 npm run start
 ```

-The Backend application will be available at `http://localhost:3001`
+The backend application will be available at `http://localhost:3001`
-and the Backend application will be available at a free port (normally `http://localhost:3000`)
+and the frontend application will be available on a free port (normally `http://localhost:3000`).

 ## Deployment